jhdavis8/loan-shark-mvp/README.md

 Joe Linthicum - Cleaned up movement mechanics, implemented in-game time, added ability to purchase and own properties which return money on a daily basis

-Kyle Oak - Added allowence gameplay mechanic, added money counter
+Kyle Oak - Added allowence gameplay mechanic, added money counter, created home, sleep button, when you sleep it increments the time to 7am the next day, get daily returns after sleeping